Montana/docker-helixcore/README.md

 ## Example

-So let's say you have a file called `makefile` and another one called `MAKEFILE`, the case sensitive behavior would pick that up as two different files completely, when in fact it's the same file.
-This is to stop that problem, and stop file collisions.
+So for example let's say there are two separate files in a Unix Perforce database: `readme` and `README`.
+If they're on case sensitive mode, to Perforce they are different files completely.
+If they have any of this in their directories/db's, the filenames need to be renamed/moved.
+One way to procure a list is to use the script in this repository.

+## Routes of fixing filenaming collisions

 There's two ways to see the files that could cause collisions:

-* Obliterate the case variant paths (recommended)
+* Obliterate the case variant paths.
 * Perform a "deep rename"  of one (or more) of the case variant paths and rename the associated archive files (scripts inside this repo lists the files that may cause collisions).